svmpsp/bad-framework/README.md

 Example usage
 -------------
-Before running experiments you need to start the **BAD** server processes:
+Before running experiments, you need to start the **BAD** server processes:

 ```
 bad server-start